exesalinewinexe-maker/Emulator-PC-Games/README.md

    - Optional sign‑in

 4. Offline Support
-   Once installed, the emulator can run even without internet (depending on your setup).
+   Once installed, the emulator can run even without internet  and you can play anywhere (depending on your setup).